-As SSDP’s Development Officer, Lauren works with the executive team to raise funds that make SSDP’s programs possible.
+As SSDP’s Development Director, Lauren works with the executive team to raise funds that make SSDP’s programs possible.
 Lauren studied psychology at Northeastern University and spent her early career in Boston counseling and supporting adults and youth living with mental illness.

 Lauren has been living with autoimmune disease since 2009, and is particularly passionate about advocating for medical marijuana in her home city.
 In 2014, she testified before the DC Council and the DC Department of Health in favor of a physician-controlled conditions list for the medical marijuana program, which was unanimously adopted by the DC Council through emergency legislation.